Call the Yale Health Pharmacy at 203-432-0033 to discuss with a pharmacist.

 Some medications require approval beyond the clinician's prescription before they can be dispensed, or in other words, require prior authorization.
+These medications include many Tier 3 drugs, specialty medications and drugs that have step therapy requirements.
 This process ensures appropriate use of certain drugs which are approved for very specific conditions.

 When prescribing any of these drugs, the clinician will be asked to submit a prior authorization form to the pharmacy, documenting the clinical need for the medication as well as other clinical criteria related to the use of the medication.
 This form will then be reviewed by a clinical team.
 The team will work with your clinician to review the request and develop the optimal therapy for you.

 If the request is approved, a member of this clinical team will notify you of the approval.
 If the request is not approved, both you and the prescribing clinician will be notified.
 Denials can be appealed through the Yale Health appeal process.

 How should I properly dispose of my medications?

 Do I have to discard my medication if it is past the expiration date?